 You do NOT need an Alaska Airlines frequent flyer account to look up possible award flights, and the website is an easier and better tool to use than Emirates’ own site.

 You can also sign up for American Express, Capital One, and Chase credit cards since these issuers are all transfer partners with Emirates.

 The Capital One VentureOne Rewards Credit Card is perfect for beginners since it doesn’t have annual fees and earns 1.25x miles on all purchases and 5X miles on hotels and rental cars booked through Capital One Travel.
-If you’re a big spender and a more experienced credit card user, you can choose the American Express Gold Card that earns 4x miles on restaurants worldwide and 3x miles on flights booked on amextravel.com.
+If you’re a big spender and a more experienced credit card user, you can choose the American Express Gold Card that earns 4x miles at restaurants and 3x miles on flights booked on amextravel.com.

 You can earn miles faster with these cards and then transfer your earned miles to Emirates and book award flights of your preference.